-JD students must earn a cumulative required courses GPA of 1.67 or better in their first semester.
+Full-time JD students must earn a cumulative GPA of 1.67 or better after the first semester.
+Part-time JD students must earn a cumulative course GPA of 1.67 after the second semester.
 Students who do not meet this requirement will be disqualified.
-These students are deemed to not be in good standing.
+These students will not be in good standing.